atlassian-forks/frontend-maven-plugin/README.md

 If you're using `fnm`, make sure to have `--version-file-strategy=recursive` enabled in your shell profile file so that fnm can find node version files in higher levels of the project.

+#### Known limitations

+1. Windows platform is not supported as of this moment.
+2. Bitbucket pipelines hijack /bin/bash stdout and so internal commands needed to determine whether node version manager is available or not don't work.

 ### Format of the Node version

 It shouldn't matter if the `v` prefix is present, e.g. `14.8.0` and `v14.8.0`.